freelawproject/doctor/DEVELOPING.md

 ## Notes

-As this is a microservice of Courtlistner, tests are designed to be run from a Mock Courtlistener instance to verify that the service works as expected and also works across a docker network.
+As this is a microservice of Courtlistener, tests are designed to be run from a Mock Courtlistener instance to verify that the service works as expected and also works across a docker network.

 ## Quick start